 San Antonio Zoo

-Another family favourite, the 35 acre San Antonio Zoo is home to 750 species and is one of the most visited attractions in the city.
+The 35-acre San Antonio Zoo is home to 750 species and one of the most popular attractions in the city.
+As well as the main zoo, there’s a narrow gauge train ride, an aquarium, and regular animal encounters including giraffe feedings.

 Go Shopping